RpNation/discourse-rpn-bbcode/README.md

 Ⓜ️ = BBCode dropped in favor of Markdown Equvilient.
 In the case of Media & Embeds use Discourse iframe whitelisting, since that is what Challenge and GDOcs technically did in xF.

-🚧 = In progress or needs class
+🚧 = In progress or needs CSS

 ✔️ = Complete